 Air Canada Boeing 787-9 Dreamliner arriving at Toronto Lester B. Pearson International Airport overhead en route to runway 23 - Photo by Robson Smith

 Air Canada Boeing 787-9 Dreamliner arriving at Toronto Lester B. Pearson International Airport (YYZ) from Milan Malpensa Airport (MXP) overhead en route to runway 23.
-This aircraft was delivered to Air Canada in May 2017 and is currently serviced as one of 38 Boeing Dreamliners in their fleet, 29 of which are 787-9 models.
-On the underbelly of this aircraft, Air Canada's new livery is on full display, now including a retro black design and a new and prominent red Canadian flag (Air Canada's Rondelle) surrounded by the retro black.
-The engines on this Dream liner are General Electric's GEnx-1B, the most powerful of this engine family, offering quieter and more efficient fan blades.
-This engine is also used on the Boeing 747-800 and surpassed one million flight hours in 2017 (two years before this capture) on a Cargolux 747-8 freighter.
-Truly, a different view of this aircraft's belly yields a new appreciation for these modern engines (they're loud — but nowhere near as loud as they used to be).
+Air Canada received this aircraft in May 2017, and C-FRTG is currently serviced as one of 38 Dreamliners in their fleet, 29 of which are 787-9s.
+To complement the novel aircraft, Air Canada's new livery is on full display, now composed of retro black and a prominent red Canadian flag (Air Canada's Rondelle).
+The engines on this Dreamliner, also exceedingly cutting-edge, are General Electric's GEnx-1B, offering quieter and more efficient fan blades.
+This hardware is also implemented on the Boeing 747-800 and recently surpassed one million flight hours on a Cargolux 747-8 freighter (20170.
+Truly, a different view of this aircraft's belly yields a new appreciation for these modern thristers (they're loud — but nowhere near as loud as they used to be).
 Enjoy!